Confirmed by the Company1

-Great Life canned dog food receives the Advisor’s highest rating of 5 stars.
+Great Life Essentials Dog Food receives the Advisor’s top rating of 5 stars.

-The Great Life product line includes 7 canned dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Great Life Essentials product line includes three canned dog foods.

 - Great Life Essentials Frontier Buffalo